 While each pose effects multiple meridians at a time we can combine the poses in a sequence to emphasize one or two meridians.

 The sequence below targets the Liver and Gallbladder channels.
 To learn more about the Gallbladder channel be sure to check out my post on the lateral sheath.
-I also created a video about the wood element and a post on the season of spring which are directly related to the liver and gallbladder.
+You could also check out a video on the wood element and the season of spring which are both directly related to the Liver and Gallbladder.

 Acupressure Point Liver 3 (Tai Chong)

-Add pressure to this point during the below sequence to increase targeting of the Liver meridian.
-According to Chinese Medicine the Liver generally likes energy to move so pressing this point is especially helpful if you've been feeling tense or stressed.
+Add pressure to this point during the below sequence to increase the effect on the Liver meridian.
+According to Chinese Medicine, the Liver generally likes the movement of energy, so pressing this point is especially helpful if you've been feeling tense or stressed.

 The point is located on the tops of both feet between the bones of the big toe and second toe.
 Most people find a place near this area that feels a little more sensitive.
-Use gentle pressure to begin and slowly increase.
-Hold the point anywhere between 30 seconds to a minute or so dependant on your preference.
+Use gentle pressure to begin and slowly increase pressure over time.
+Hold the point anywhere between 30 seconds to a minute, dependant on your preference.

-Yin Yoga Sequence for Liver and Gallbladder Meridians:
+Yin Yoga Sequence for the Liver and Gallbladder Meridians:

 ** Hold poses between 3-5 min. depending on your ability